soymariavillaverde/kata-product-recommendations/readme.md

 # Kata product recommendations (en)
 Welcome to the kata, <i>Product Recommendations</i>.

+<i>You are at the reset branch, from here you can restar the exercise.</i>

 ### Instructions
 Imagine that our platform generates product recommendations based on the visits that occur to each product page: